jguida941/cs320-contact-service-junit/README.md

     J --> K[updated contact]
 ```
 - All entry points validate the `contactId` before touching the map so we never store blank keys.
+- IDs are trimmed before any map access (add/delete/update) so callers with surrounding whitespace behave consistently.
 - Setter delegation ensures errors surface with the same messages as the constructor (e.g., “phone must be exactly 10 digits”).

 ### Error Message Philosophy